 - B2B integration

-As that happened, the following integration categories emerged as well, targeting specific uses and technologies:
+As that happened, the following integration categories emerged, targeting specific uses and technologies:

 Cloud-based integration.
-Also referred to as integration platform as a service (iPaaS), cloud-based integration emerged to provide real-time interoperability between cloud-based applications and databases.
-These tools are deployed as a cloud service leveraging EAI and EMS functionality.
+Also referred to as integration platform as a service, cloud-based integration emerged to provide real-time interoperability between cloud-based applications and databases.
+These tools deploy as a cloud service, offering EAI and EMS functionality.

 Dispelling data integration tool myths